redox-os/website/content/news/this-month-250331.md

 ## Build System Improvements

 - Ribbon enabled the installation of GNU Debugger (with support for multiple CPU architectures in some Linux distributions and Unix-like systems) by default on the Podman and Native builds
-- bjorn3 fixed the QEMU configuration for multi-head GPU
+- bjorn3 fixed the QEMU configuration for when multiple displayes are attached to the GPU

 ## Documentation Improvements